seanelvidge/seanelvidge.github.io/_posts/2026-06-17-Space_Weather_Sonification.md

 Not metaphorically.
 Literally.

 Imagine taking the indices we use to drive our models of near-Earth space (solar radio flux, sunspot number, geomagnetic activity, ring-current disturbance) and translating it into a piece of music.
-This isn't a "space-inspired" soundtrack, but a deterministic piano score where every pitch, rhythm, chord, tempo change and accent is driven by real space weather indices.
+This isn't a "space-inspired" soundtrack, but a deterministic piano score where every pitch, rhythm, chord, tempo and accent is driven by real space weather indices.

 That is what this blog post is all about.
 About how we turn space weather events into piano music.
 The result is a structured musical translation of the space environment, built so that the data can be heard.